Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Results

-\headline{Phase diagram} The model for $U>0$ has three different phases; the HOTMI, the MI, and the correlated band insulator (cBI) as summarized in Fig.~\ref{fig:main}(b).
+The model for $U>0$ has three different phases; the HOTMI, the MI, and the correlated band insulator (cBI) as summarized in Fig.~\ref{fig:main}(b).
 Here, the cBI is the trivial band insulator with the charge and spin gaps, thus being different from the HOTMI or the MI.
-The two phase boundaries, referred to as $\phi_{\mathrm{c}1}^{U}$ and $\phi_{\mathrm{c}2}^{U}$, are determined as points where the value of $\szt / \nuc$ deviates from $-1$, which is the value of that in the HOTI or the band insulator (BI) at $U=0$~\cite{SM}.
-This is because the HOTMI (cBI) is smoothly connected from the HOTI (BI) and is therefore labeled by the same value of $\szt$.
+The two phase boundaries, referred to as $\phi_{\mathrm{c}1}^{U}$ and $\phi_{\mathrm{c}2}^{U}$, are determined as points where the value of $\langle S_{\mathrm{tot}}^{z} \rangle / N_{\mathrm{UC}}$ deviates from $-1$, which is the value of that in the HOTI or the band insulator (BI) at $U=0$~\cite{SM}.
+This is because the HOTMI (cBI) is smoothly connected from the HOTI (BI) and is therefore labeled by the same value of $\langle S_{\mathrm{tot}}^{z} \rangle$.
+The phase boundaries thus determined are legitimated by calculating a more direct quantity, i.e., the spin gap, from magnetization plateaus under the nonzero magnetic field $h$~\cite{SM}.